 How to Make Homemade Caramel Sauce

-To make homemade caramel sauce, simply melt 6 tablespoon of butter in a saucepan, stir in brown sugar, and heavy cream.
+To make homemade caramel sauce, simply melt 6 Tbsp. of butter in a saucepan, stir in brown sugar, and heavy cream.
 Stir well over medium heat until it begins to bubble and boil for 2 minutes.
 Remove from heat and stir in vanilla.
 Caramel sauce will thicken as it cools.

 Can I Use Store Bought Caramel Sauce Instead?

 If you want to make this recipe even quicker, it’s perfectly fine to use store bought caramel sauce in a jar.
 I prefer to make it myself because it’s absolutely delicious, but saving time is never a bad thing!

 Absolutely!
 If you want to peel and slice the apples beforehand for homemade fresh flavor, go for it!
 If you choose this route, you’ll need to cook the apples until they’re soft before adding them to the recipe.

 This is a great cobbler to serve with whipped topping or vanilla bean ice cream.
 It’s rich, dense and decadent.
 If you’re in charge of the dessert for Thanksgiving or Christmas the year, you’ll hit the bullseye with this one!

 Before you know it, Caramel Apple Pecan Crunch will be gone and you’ll be craving another dessert!
 Try some of my other popular apple recipes…